noir-lang/awesome-noir/README.md

 - [Noir Examples](https://github.com/noir-lang/noir-examples) - reference examples of zero-knowledge applications in Noir
 - [Circuit Examples](https://github.com/thor314/circuit-examples) - demonstration implementation of dot products & Merkle proofs in Noir, Circom and RISC0
+= [Write an app-specific plasma that preserves privacy](https://ethereum.org/developers/tutorials/app-plasma/) - complete tutorial for an application that relies on Ethereum and Noir for integrity while preserving privacy (except for one centralized component).

 ### Talks & Workshops